 The audio plug is near the side of the device, and mobile devices vary where the headphone jack is located.
 As a result, the device may naturally face “forward” or “backward”.
 This can lead to inserting the card for swipe or dip backwards.

 WePay suggests that partners take note of the orientation on the most common mobile devices, and visually indicate to users the right way to swipe/dip, perhaps as part of a first time use experience.

-Receipts are not required for card present payment processing.
-That said, if you would like to, you can offer electronic or paper receipts.
+Receipts are required for card present payment processing.

-Electronic receipts can be delivered via email, which your platform must build into your mobile app UI.
+Electronic receipts can be delivered via email or phone, which your platform must build into your mobile app UI.

 Paper receipts require the use of a receipt printer, and there are bluetooth options available on the market.

 Next Up: Acquire Mobile Card Readers